vikasnkumar/wisecracker/README.md

 =============================

 Please read the INSTALL file to perform the build.
-The current system is only supported on Linux.
-Mac OS X and Windows support might come later if the software and its users demand it.
+The current system is only supported on Linux, Mac OSX and Windows.
+However the software will work only in 64-bit mode and hence you will need a 64-bit capable operating system to compile and run it.

 1. WisecrackMD5
 ================